ploiu/file-server-ui/README.md

 file until I can figure out how to get the jlink plugin to work with automatic start menu installation.
 For windows, you will need to navigate to `C:\Program Files\ploiu-file-server` and manually add `ploiu-file-server.exe` to the start menu for the same reason.

+## Other
+parts of the application icon were created with images on the public domain.
+I found it [here](https://www.svgrepo.com/svg/153295/server)